symptoma/activemq/README.md

 ## Publish

+First, commit your change to Git.

+`git commit -m "Update ActiveMQ to 5.15.11"`

+Then tag it.

+`git tag -a v5.15.11 -m 'Release 5.15.11'`

+Then push it to Github.

+`git push && git push origin --tags`

 Each commit to master is automatically published to Docker Hub in the `latest` label.
 Tags are published in the corresponding versions.

 Publishing manually works like this (after `docker login`):